lexonic/dx7dump/README.md

 	make

-this will install two tools in the user's `~/.local/bin` directory:
+this will install two programs in the user's `~/.local/bin` directory:

 * dx7dump: a utility to print sound parameter of all sounds in a bank.
 * dx7dumpall: a dx7dump wrapper to print list of all sound banks recursively in the given search directory.